-This is even more true with digital cooperation than with working in the same place.
-Establishing trust is a complex process.
-I would like to single out three essential aspects of the the corporate reality:
+This is even truer with digital teamwork than with working in an environment where everybody is present.
+Establishing trust is complicated.
+I would like to single out three features that are essential to this process:

-- The assurance of working for a company that doesn’t just proclaim values but actually lives them.
-Plus: these values match the personal values.
+- Knowing that you work for a company that doesn’t just proclaim values but actually lives them.
+And that these values agree with your personal values.

 - A certain level of personal development.
-Firstly, in managers who trust and are trusted.
-This requires a mindset that goes beyond just “Command & Control”.
-And secondly, in employees who have attained a level of self-organisation that allows them to work well digitally.
-(In addition to this there are of course skills & technology)
+On the one hand, in managers who are trustworthy and inspire trust in others.
+This requires a mindset that goes beyond just “command & control”.
+And on the other, in employees who have organised themselves sufficiently well to collaborate effectively in digital teams.
+(Not to mention the necessary skills & technology).

 - A shared sense of purpose, which makes us feel that everyone is pulling together and working for a common goal, even though we might do it differently.

 There are a number of options here.
-We have had positive experience with the scientifically founded as well as practical Values Development method (in German).
-We use it to reveal, discuss and communicate the values.
+We have had positive experience with our scientifically founded and practical Values Development method (in German).
+We use it to expose, discuss and communicate the values.

 - Reflect on your own mindset.

-Visualisation can be a great help here – our six mindset model makes for some interesting “lightbulb” moments, starts a conversation and stimulates motivation.
+Visualisation can be a great help here – our six mindset model leads to interesting “lightbulb” moments, starts a conversation and stimulates motivation.

 - People want to work with purpose.

 This sense of purpose in often no longer present in companies that have been around for a while.
 If you want to learn the “why” of a company, it’s a good idea to ask managers and employees to share their company stories.
 This helps shed light on the values that are actually lived and shared.
-Purpose connects everyone in the company, irrespective of their place of work.
+Purpose connects everyone in the company, irrespective of their role.

 Now to go into detail!